 TLC RESOLUTIONS BRIEF GUIDELINES

 Necessary exhibits may be attached and should include special damage documentation, helpful color photocopies of photographs, pertinent contracts and relevant expert reports.
-Such exhibits should not include extensive medical records or excerpts thereof, extensive deposition testimony or excerpts thereof or other voluminous records or documents.
+Such exhibits should not include extensive medical records or bills, extensive deposition testimony or excerpts thereof or other voluminous records or documents.
 Such items may just be brought to the hearing.

 2. An objective general statement of case.